fietec/cson.h/README.md

 Therefore, if you just require a simple streaming json parser, you may be better off looking for something like [yajl](https://github.com/lloyd/yajl).
 But if you intent to be able to modify parsed json data while using the underlying data structures, `cson.h` may be for you.

+**Warning**: This library is still in development and may yet experience critical changes

 ## How to build
 `cson.h` is an [stb-style](https://github.com/nothings/stb/blob/master/docs/stb_howto.txt) library, which means a single header file and no further dependencies.
 Define `CSON_IMPLEMENTATION` to access the function implementations, otherwise `cson.h` will act as a regular header-file.
 Writing and parsing are for modularity's sake not included by default.
 To access them, define `CSON_WRITE` and `CSON_PARSE` respectively: